 - 375 ml verjuice or 250ml verjuice and 125ml maple syrup

 - 1/4 cup Muscavado sugar if you are not using maple syrup

 - 1 vanilla pod split and seeds removed

 - 125 g butter

 - 2 eggs

-2. Peel the pears and cut in half.
-In a medium pot heat the verjuice, sugar and vanilla. cook the pears for 8 minutes.
-Remove from the liquid, set aside to cool.
+- 2. Peel the pears and cut them in half.
+In a medium, pot heat the verjuice, sugar, and vanilla. cook the pears for 8 minutes.
+Remove from the liquid, and set aside to cool.

 I look forward to connecting with you again in the future.

 Visit my Drizzle and Dip Facebook page to get updates of all my posts.